AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It never ceases to amaze me just how much is possible through the seemingly constrained model that DynamoDB gives us.
 It's a fun puzzle to try to support access patterns beyond a simple key value lookup, or the retrieval of an ordered set of items.

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
-This is often achieved by duplicating data so that it appears in multiple predefined sets.
-DynamoDB secondary indexes allow us to automatically duplicate items with different attributes from the item as keys.
+This is often achieved by duplicating data so that it appears in multiple predefined sets for inexpensive retrieval.
+DynamoDB secondary indexes allow us to automatically duplicate items, using different attributes from the item as keys.

 This can get us a long way.
-However, a common approach is to delegate more complex queries to another supplementary system, such as Elasticsearch.
-DynamoDB remains the source of truth, sending updates to Elasticsearch via DynamoDB Streams and a Lambda function.
+However, it is common to delegate more complex queries to another supplementary system, such as Elasticsearch.
+DynamoDB remains the source of truth, but replicates to Elasticsearch via DynamoDB Streams and a Lambda function.

-In many cases, this hybrid solution is the right approach, particularly when the model is complex or too challenging to fit into DynamoDB.
-Perhaps the scale DynamoDB provides simply isn't needed for every single access pattern.
-However, running two stores and replicating them is definitely added complexity.
-Elasticsearch, even when managed, can be a complex and expensive beast.
+In many cases, a hybrid solution is the right approach, particularly when the model is complex and too challenging to fit into DynamoDB.
+Arguably, the scale DynamoDB provides simply isn't needed for every single access pattern.

+Running two stores and replicating them is definitely added complexity.
+Elasticsearch, even when used as a managed service, can be a complex and expensive beast.
+What if it wasn't needed?
 I believe it is desirable to keep things as lean as possible and only follow that path if it is necessary.

-This series of posts explores what is possible with DynamoDB alone.
+This series of posts explores what is possible with DynamoDB alone, starting naively, demonstrating problems and pitfalls along the way.

 ## Example scenario: a product comments system

- We want to model the comments section shown on each product page within an e-commerce site.
-A product has a unique identifier which is used to partition the comments.
+ >We are tasked with producing a data model to support the comments that get shown on each product page within an e-commerce site.
+ >A product has a unique identifier which is used to partition the comments.
 Each product has a set of comments.
-The most recent `20` comments are shown at first and users can click a next button to paginate through older comments.
-As the system might be crawled by search engines, we do not want performance to degrade when older comments are requested.
+The most recent `20` comments are shown beneath a product.
+Users can click a next button to paginate through older comments.
+As the front end system might be crawled by search engines, we do not want performance to degrade when older comments are requested.

 This can be broken down into the following access patterns.